Hailz/HappyFace/README.md

 Finished selecting what API data I wanted to keep and work with.
 Started working on saving products to the vanity.

 # Day 4
-Got products to save to the products table and started working on displaying products in the vanity and deleting products that are no longer wanted.
+Got products to save to the products table and displayed products in the various vanity sections.
+Started working on deleting products that are no longer wanted.

 # Technologies Used